-Every local has their favorite restaurant, but popular spots include Café Santiago and Cape Negra.
+Every local has their favorite restaurant, but popular spots include Café Santiago and Capa Negra.
 Francesinhas are typically served with a small glass or two of local beer, and the combination pretty much guarantees the need for a nap shortly afterward.
 Don’t plan to do much sightseeing after your meal!

 Visit the Port Wine Museum

 Equally famous in Porto is the drink that bears the city’s name.
 Port wine has been aged and exported there for hundreds of years, and it’s hard to find a bar or restaurant that doesn’t have it on the menu.

 To learn more about its history and impact on Porto, visit the Port Wine museum, located in an 18th-century warehouse on the banks of the Duoro river.
 Tickets cost €6 for adults, €3 for seniors, and free for children.
 The museum is closed on some public holidays.

 If all that learning about port wine has got you thirsty, follow it up with tasting a few samples.
 Several of the cellars on the opposite side of the river run tours and tastings, where you’ll typically get to try around three different varieties of port, often paired with local cheeses.

 On a sunny day, check out Porto Cruz—while the port tasting itself is no different to other places nearby, it's worth sticking around for a meal or cocktail on the roof terrace afterward.
 With fantastic views to the Dom Luís I bridge and back across the old part of the city, it’s the perfect way to spend an hour or two.